 - Spratling created a jewelry workshop in Taxco.

-- Silver was not the usual jewelry material in Mexico and workers needed to be trained.
+- Silver was not the usual jewelry material in Mexico and workers had to be trained.

 - Created an apprenticeship system, training many who would later be famous in their own right.